oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-connect-kubernetes-cluster/loganalytics-connect-kubernetes-cluster.md

   - Visualizing the data in different views Cluster, Workload,  Node & Pod

-## Task 1: Navigate to Logging Analytics Solution Page
+## Task 1: Navigating to cluster

-## Task 2: Understanding the current state of the Kubernetes Cluster
+## Task 2: Understanding current state of the cluster from summary panel: Namespaces, Nodes, Workloads and types, pods

-## Task 3: Visualizing the data in different views Cluster, Workload,  Node & Pod
+## Task 3: Using topologies to understand logical and network relationships

+## Task 4: Using filters on four tabs and understand changes on telemetry data

+## Task 5: Understanding and using key log widgets from panel: events widget, k8s platform, nodes, compute, LB, VCN

 **Congratulations!** In this lab, you have successfuly completed the following tasks: